pingcap/docs-cn/br/backup-and-restore-faq.md

 ## Does BR back up system tables?
 During data restoration, do they raise conflict?

-The system schemas (`information_schema`, `performance_schema`, `mysql`) are filtered out during full backup.
-For more details, refer to the [Backup Principle](/br/backup-and-restore-tool.md#implementation-principles).

-Because these system schemas do not exist in the backup files, no conflict occurs among system tables during data restoration.
+Before v5.1.0, BR filtered out data from the system schema `mysql` during the backup.
+Since v5.1.0, BR **backs up** all data by default, including the system schemas `mysql.*`.
+But the technical implementation of restoring the system tables in `mysql.*` is not complete yet, so the tables in the system schema `mysql` are **not** restored by default.
+For more details, refer to the [Back up and restore table data in the `mysql` system schema (experimental feature)](/br/backup-and-restore-tool.md#back-up-and-restore-table-data-in-the-mysql-system-schema-experimental-feature).

 ## What should I do to handle the `Permission denied` or `No such file or directory` error, even if I have tried to run BR using root in vain?